pantheon-systems/documentation/source/_docs/organizations.md

 - From the User Dashboard, click the **Organizations** tab, then click the name of the Organization.
 - From any Dashboard location, hit the "s" keyboard shortcut to toggle a list of sites and organizations, and click the Organization name.

 All Organization Dashboards have five tabs: Sites, People, Upstreams, Support, and Settings.
 Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and Resellers have a Partner Program tab.
-EDU and EDU+ have an EDU tab.

 ### Sites